Blue Rondo à la Turk (band)

-Blue Rondo à la Turk was an early 1980s British musical ensemble, whose music featured elements of salsa, pop and cool jazz.
-The group placed two songs on the UK Singles Chart (1981's "Me and Mr. Sanchez", and 1982's "Klactoveesedstein"), but is perhaps better known in retrospect for launching the careers of several players who went on to form the sophisticated jazz/Latin/samba/pop group Matt Bianco.
+Blue Rondo à la Turk was an early 1980s British musical ensemble, whose music featured elements of salsa, pop and jazz.
+The group placed two songs on the UK Singles Chart (1981's "Me and Mr. Sanchez", and 1982's "Klactoveesedstein"), but is perhaps better known in retrospect for launching the careers of several players who went on to form Matt Bianco.

 History

 Origin and early success (1981–1982)

 Blue Rondo à la Turk was a floating collective of jazz and salsa oriented musicians, created by singer/lyricist Chris Sullivan who arrived in London from Merthyr Tydfil in the mid 1970s.
 His stated goal for the band was "to bring back show biz".
 In the band’s first interview, Sullivan said of their sound: “Call it Latin American jazz with funk and African leanings – plus a few others because all of us have adventurous musical tastes.”
 Sullivan co-wrote most of the band's original material; he also painted the distinctive cubist art that adorned most of the band's releases.
+The band was named after a song by Dave Brubeck.

 For the earliest singles (1981's "Me and Mr. Sanchez", and 1982's "Klactoveesedstein"), the group was a six-piece: Sullivan, Christos Tolera (vocals), Mark Reilly (guitars), Mike Lloyd Bynoe a.k.a.
-"Choco Mick" (drums and timbales), Kito Poncioni (bass) and Geraldo D'Arbilly (percussion).
+"Choco Mick" (drums and timbales), Kito Poncioni (percussion) and Geraldo D'Arbilly (bass).
 All had assorted co-writing credits on the band's material, with Sullivan, Poncioni and Reilly being the most frequent contributors.
 Pete Wingfield produced "Me and Mr. Sanchez", which entered the UK Singles Chart on 14 November 1981, peaking at number 40 and reached number 68 in Australia.
 An early gig took place at the Blue Note in Derby that same month.
 "Me and Mr. Sanchez" was also number one in Brazil for three months and was the theme tune for the 1982 World Cup.

 The band's follow-up single "Klactoveesedstein" was produced by Kevin Godley & Lol Creme, and entered the chart on 13 March 1982, reaching number 50.